• Skip to primary navigation

 Can You Assemble This Peaches & Cream Trifle The Day Before?

-All trifles are better when made the day before.
+All trifles taste better when made the day before.
 This gives the cake time to soak in all the flavors and goodness from the juicy peaches and other layers, making sure each bite is tender, moist and indulgent!

 How Long Will This Dessert Last in The Fridge?

-Whether made in a large trifle dish or in small dessert jars or cups, if covered, this Peaches & Cream Trifle will last up to 3 days in the refrigerator.
+Whether made in a trifle dish or in small dessert jars or cups, if covered, this Peaches & Cream Trifle will last up to 3 days in the refrigerator.

 More Layered Dessert Recipes You’ll Love